therealandrewholland/find_client_onenote/README.md

 # Find Client OneNote

-This application helps you find and open a client's OneNote quickly, among other things.
+This application helps you quickly find and open a client's OneNote, among other things.

 This project is heavily inspired by Brian Emmons' PowerShell script, which essentially does the same thing.
-It located in the NOC Playbook under "Tools and Shortcuts" -> "PS - Find Customer Folders"
+It is located in the NOC Playbook under "Tools and Shortcuts" -> "PS - Find Customer Folders."

 ## Table of Contents